S-Spiegl/CV/README.md

  -->

+# Skills

+- I have a growth mindset, embrace problems, and relish the opportunity to work in a field where there is constantly the opportunity for self-directed learning and to learn new things.
+- I can produce work in a short space of time using an agile methodology, sprints, pair-programming, mobbing, stand-ups, retros, and careful diagramming.
+- I'm a strong proponent of TDD, OOP, careful version control, and the separation of front and backend.
+For my final project, I produced a scalable app with a microservices architecture.
+- A background in performing and giving talks and papers means that I have excellent delivery skills.
+At the close of the Makers bootcamp, I delivered a joint presentation which received an extremely positive reception, and can be watched <a href= "https://youtu.be/iFInzKR8BWs?t=1170">here</a>
+- I am organised and adaptable, quick-thinking and solution-oriented.
+When I was unable to attend the Makers Careers Fair immediately after graduating, due to catching Covid-19, I met hiring partners via video chat on a friend's phone.
+[Second example here]
+- I have a curious mind, for which software engineering has proved the perfect outlet.
+I won’t rest until I solve a puzzle.
+I love learning, and I enjoy the idea that coding is a versatile, immersive and constantly changing field in which there is always more to discover.

 # Experience/Appointments

 **London Clay Gardens: Founder and owner** *(2016-2022)*
 - Turned a profit in the first year.
 Took on hundreds of gardens and several large projects, quickly building a loyal client base.
-- Channeled my creativity to design and build gardens from scratch, creating visions for clients that incorporated concepts like colour theory and texture, and keeping a careful eye on changing tastes - all especially important from a front-end perspective.
+- Channeled my creativity to design and build gardens from scratch, creating visions for clients that incorporated concepts like colour theory and texture, and keeping a careful eye on changing tastes while balancing ergonomic and aesthetic principles - all especially important from a front-end perspective.
 - Developed transferable skills such as using my initiative, building and maintaining client and supplier relationships, problem-solving, delegation, and working to tight deadlines.
 The British weather and other unknowns meant I had to remain flexible, planning and scheduling projects to avoid overlap or gaps between jobs while keeping clients happy.
 - Learned the importance of good design and careful construction, skills that have made me a careful, consistent, and assiduous coder.
 - Managed every aspect of the business such as HMRC, numerous insurances, record-keeping, client-management, scheduling, and tool- and vehicle-maintenance.
 I thrive when given responsibility.
 - Landscaping requires careful planning and calculation to prevent surplus or deficit, and to ensure the finished project is safe.
-Volume, load-capacity, and budget were just some aspects requiring attention to detail and regular calculations, and this is one of the reasons I so enjoy TDD.
+Volume, load-capacity, and budget were just some aspects requiring attention to detail and regular calculations, and this is one of the reasons I love TDD.
 It was also necessary to have a clear and ergonomic approach to invoicing, record-keeping, budgeting and fiscal responsibilities to ensure that the administrative side of the business ran smoothly, and such detail-orientation is useful both in coding and in any modern work-environment.

 **University of Manchester: Grant Writer for the John Rylands Research Institute** *(2013-2015)*
 <!-- - Copy-editor/copy-writer on several books, articles, and funding applications for myself and for others.
 - Wrote, prepared, proofed, and edited grants, and coordinated the grant-writing process.
 Also responsible for organizing meetings with prospective applicants, liaising with applicants to ensure deadlines were met, and researching potential sources of funding and bringing them to applicants’ attention. -->
-- The JRRI was a recently re-established research institute aimed at promoting research using the John Rylands Library's special collections.
+- When I joined, the JRRI was a recently re-established research institute aimed at promoting research using the John Rylands Library's special collections.
 External funding was vital to its continued existence.
 - This required that I coordinate a rigid and fast-paced application process.
 To achieve this, I researched and discussed potential sources of funding with institute members, establishing deadlines and priorities and organising applicants to make sure that we had everything we needed from them in time.
 I then guided the applicants through their part in the process, as well as writing, preparing, proofing, collating and editing applications as the situation dictated.
 - This resulted in approx. £1.5m in grant capture during my time there, and the Institute went on to be fully incorporated into the library.
 - I also carried out promotional activities, such as maintaining contact with the research office to spread awareness of the Institute and writing copy to appear in research newsletters and bulletins.